Free-form Design of Discrete Architectural Surfaces by use of Circle Packing

 All the experiments are performed by our Python script\footnote{\url{https://github.com/shizuo-kaji/ricci_flow}} using SciPy optimisers~\cite{Virtanen2020}.
 There is a trade-off among above-mentioned evaluation indicators.
 We can control the trade-off by modifying the hyper-parameters such as $\lambda_e$, $\lambda_v$, and stopping criteria for optimisation.
 We terminate the optimisation steps when the norm of the gradient gets less than $10^{-6}$.
 Timing is measured on a MacBook Pro with a M1 core using a single core.
 The results are summarised in Table \ref{Tab:Ex1a_error}.

-\subsubsection{Example 1: CGC surface with a hexagonal plan}
+\subsection{Example 1: CGC surface with a hexagonal plan}

-In this example, we consider a constant Gaussian curvature (CGC) surface with a hexagonal plan.
+We begin with a simple example of a constant Gaussian curvature (CGC) surface with a hexagonal plan.
 The initial geometry is shown in \reffig{Fig:Ex1}.
 Its span is 30.0m and its height is 10.0m.
 This surface is composed of 169 vertices (of which 42 are boundary vertices), 462 edges, and 294 faces.

 For comparison, we performed several experiments with the same mesh but varying one design target at a time. \begin{itemize} \item For Ex1a, we set $\eta_{ij}=1$ aiming at equilateral panels (that is, ${\bar\theta}_i^{jk}=\pi/3$).
 The total target Gaussian curvature for interior vertices is set to 1.5, and hence, the target Gaussian curvature ${\bar K}_i$ of each interior vertex is 0.011811.
 The target positions of the boundary vertices are set to the same as in the initial geometry with $\lambda_v=\lambda_e=0.01$.